funcwj/aps/docs/code.md

 * `am@raw`: Raw waveform data loader which do not need us to prepare acoustic features beforehead (recommended way).
 * `am@kaldi`: The data loader that supports the Kaldi format feature.
-* `am@online`: The dataloader which generates the training audio (noisy, far-field, etc) on-the-fly.
+* `am@command`: The dataloader which generates the training audio on-the-fly based on command-line configurations (see `se@command` for details).

 For separation/enhancement model training, we also have two options

 * `se@chunk`: Raw waveform data loader and also no need to prepare features.
-* `se@online`: A data loader performing online data simulation which generates training audio pairs (noisy, single/multi-speaker, close-talk/far-field) on-the-fly.
+* `se@command`: A data loader performing online data simulation which generates training audio pairs (noisy, single/multi-speaker, close-talk/far-field) on-the-fly based on the command-line configurations.
+* `se@config`: Another version of data loader for online data simulation (based on json configurations)

 For language model (target at ASR task), we have